traversable-dale/activity-tracker/README.md

 ---

 ## Use Cases

-### Personal Analytics
+### Analytics + Productivity
 - Track your daily computer usage patterns
-- See which apps you use most
 - Measure typing speed and activity levels
-- Find your most productive hours

-### Productivity Monitoring
-- Measure time spent in different applications
+- Measure time spent in different applications / see which apps you use most
-- Track breaks and active periods
+- Track breaks and active periods / find your most productive hours
-- Analyze work vs. leisure app usage

 ### Data Analysis Projects
 - Import CSVs into Excel, Python, R
 - Create visualizations and charts
 - Build custom activity dashboards
 - Train machine learning models

-### TouchDesigner Integration
-1. Use **Text DAT** to read CSV files
-2. Convert to **Table DAT** for processing
-3. Visualize activity patterns in real-time
-4. Create interactive data installations

 ---